graphql-dotnet/graphql-dotnet/docs2/site/docs/analyzers/Overview.md

 ## Introduction

 Analyzers in GraphQL.NET are tools that help you identify and address potential issues or improvements in your GraphQL code.
-This documentation covers the three main analyzers that have been introduced in the recent update.
+This documentation covers currently available analyzers and code fixes, along with the methods to configure them.

 ## Included Analyzers